Miss Kansas Teen USA

 Madison Moore (Miss Kansas Teen USA 2016) crowns her sister Malerie Moore as Miss Kansas Teen USA 2017.
 This is the first consecutive back-to-back crowning of sisters in Kansas and only the 3rd time in the history of the Miss Universe Organization at that time.

 Malerie Moore is crowned by her sister Madison as Miss Kansas Teen USA 2017.

 The Miss Kansas Teen USA competition is the pageant that selects the representative for the state of Kansas in the Miss Teen USA pageant.
 This pageant has been part of the Vanbros organisation since 1992, and in 2006, they celebrated their fifteen-year anniversary with a reunion of former titleholders at the 2007 pageant.
 For the first time, all the judges for both the Miss Kansas USA and Miss Kansas Teen USA pageants were former titleholders from the Vanbros states: Kansas, Missouri, Oklahoma and Nebraska.

 Prior to 1994, the pageant was held concurrently with the Miss Kansas USA event, which was hosted by Kansas City.
 In 1994, the pageant was moved to Wichita.
 In 2000, the pageant directors moved the event to the small town of Maize, just outside Wichita, where it was also held the following year, before it was brought back to Wichita proper from 2002 to 2003.
 The pageant was held in Overland Park for the first time in 2004 and also in 2005.
 In 2006, it moved to Lawrence.

 Kansas had a slow start at Miss Teen USA, and did not place until 1991.
 Despite this, they placed extremely well in the 1990s, with one semi-finalist placing, one finalist placing, two 2nd runner-up placings and one winner, and were in fact the second highest placed state in that decade.
 Latasha Laine Lawrie brought Kansas back into the placings in the 21st century with her finalist placing in 2005.
 She also won the Miss Photogenic award, the only major award won by a Kansas teen.

-Seven Kansas teens have gone on to win the Miss Kansas USA crown.
+Eight Kansas teens have gone on to win the Miss Kansas USA crown.
 The most successful, and most notable of these was Danielle Boatwright, who placed 2nd runner-up to Miss Teen USA, 1st runner-up to Miss USA and won the reality TV show Survivor: Guatemala.

 In 1995, Keylee Sue Sanders won the national crown in Wichita, Kansas making Kansas the only state to win the Miss USA and Miss Teen USA titles in their home state.

-Emma Mayfield of Overland Park was crowned Miss Kansas Teen USA 2025 on March 23, 2025, at Polsky Theater in Overland Park.
-She represented Kansas at Miss Teen USA 2025.
+Dia Kearney of Wichita was crowned Miss Kansas Teen USA 2026 on June 7, 2026, at Polsky Theater in Overland Park.
+She will represent Kansas at Miss Teen USA 2026.